rjasino/cs102-activities/README.md

 3\. ...

-Select product to add:
+Select product to add: 2

-Quantity:
+Quantity: 1

-Add more? (y-Yes, n-No): n
+Add more? (y/n): n

 -----------------------------------------------